akruszewski/gibl/manuscript/chapter4.md

 As a recap, we did the following:

-1. Section 2.4: We created an executable in DrRacket.
+1. Section 2.5: We created an executable in DrRacket.
-1. Section 3.6.2: We executed our basic blockchain implementation.
+1. Section 3.6.2: We executed the basic blockchain implementation.
 1. Section 4.1: We implemented smart contracts.
 1. Section 4.2: We implemented peer-to-peer support.

-In this section we will create the final executable, and then use it to test our blockchain implementation with p2p, and also test smart contracts.
+In this section we will create the final executable, and then use it to test the blockchain implementation with p2p, and also test smart contracts.

 ## Summary

-We added two new important features to our blockchain implementation: smart contracts and peer-to-peer support.
-This concludes our blockchain implementation.
+We added two new important features to the blockchain implementation: smart contracts and peer-to-peer support.
+This concludes the blockchain implementation.
 The next steps (to create a real-world blockchain) would be to harden the security, tweak the communication logic and blockchain effort algorithms, etc.

 [^ch4n1]: More precisely, a set, since we will use operations such as subtract.